 The regional office in the Laotian capital of Vientiane is also responsible for projects in Cambodia.
 DVV International has already become well integrated within the local adult education community.

 It is a member of the Education Sector Working Group and collaborates with most of the German development cooperation organizations in the region.
-Close cooperation has been taken up in particular with the German Development Service (Deutscher Entwicklungsdienst DED) and the German Agro Action GAA (Deutsche Welthungerhilfe).

 Special attention is also called to the project's regional collaboration with ASPBAE (Asia-South Pacific Association for Adult and Basic Education) and the UNESCO Regional Office for Asia.